Perugolate/biocides/var_calling.md

 |  BAC    |  population  |    17    |  g.332893G>C                                                                                    |  Intergenic  |     -     |                      -                           |
 |  BAC    |  colony      | 17-s-c1  |  g.332893G>C                                                                                    |  Intergenic  |     -     |                      -                           |

+Table 4.
 Summary of all mutations in ATCC6538 lines.
+BAC, benzalkonium chloride.

 Can't find any variants in the control lines.
 Will check investigate the SNP a bit more ad also check for CNVs.